 From Tefé it is about one hour scenic boat ride to the Uacari Lodge, up the mighty Solimôes river, then a right turn up the Japurá River, finally heading into the mouth of the Reserve and ending at the lodge.
 It is an interesting trip, seeing plenty of boats of all shapes and sizes moving up and down the river, and a few small indigenous communities located on stilts high up on the river bank, a hint of how high the water can get during the high season.
 Keep an eye out for pink dolphins, as they are around in this part of the river and it's not uncommon to see several on your way in to the floating lodge.

-Thursday (day of departure): After breakfast, you will take the fast boat ride back to Tefé, then transfer to Tefé Airport in time to board the commercial flight from Tefé back to Manaus on Azul Airlines (Flight #2831), departing around 3:00 pm and arriving back to Manaus around 4:00 pm.
+After breakfast, you will take the fast boat ride back to Tefé, then transfer to Tefé Airport in time to board the commercial flight from Tefé back to Manaus on Azul Airlines (Flight #4245), departing around 9:45 am and arriving back to Manaus around 10:50 am.

 Once back in Manaus, some anglers will be departing on the late night flight that evening or very early the following morning.
 Your staff driver will deliver you to the International Airport after a nice Brazilian BBQ dinner (we highly recommend the Bufalo Restaurant (not included)) or to the Tropical for a quick shower if you choose to rent a day room.
 If you do not feel like taking the red eye out of Manaus that night, another night’s stay at the Tropical can be arranged.